anirudhagaikwad/Rust_Programming/README.md

 # Projects Overview
-Welcome to my GitHub repository!
+Welcome to my Rust_Programming repository!
 Below you'll find a collection of my projects, organized into various categories based on their type and current status.
 Feel free to explore each one, and don't hesitate to reach out if you have any questions or suggestions!
 ---
 ## 1. **Fundamentals**